 Imagine what your mouth and teeth would look and feel like if you never brushed them or visited your dentist.
 That unappealing picture is the same for your pet.
 Without proper dental care, your pet will most likely suffer from bad breath, inflamed gums, missing, loose, or broken teeth, and all of the pain and discomfort such problems can cause.
 In addition, veterinary experts have found that dental disease can also lead to systemic health problems in dogs and cats.
 The good news, however, is that dental disease is easily prevented by following your veterinarian's recommendations regarding dental examinations, home care, and dental cleanings.

 - How Can Dental Disease in Pets Be Treated?

 The best answer is with prevention.
-Starting at the age of one year, your pet should have an annual dental examination.
+Starting at the age of one year, your pet should have an annual dental examination and cleaning.
 While the damage caused by periodontal disease is generally irreversible, it can be stopped and treated with antibiotics and regular cleaning.
 In between your pet's examination, you should follow your veterinarian's advice regarding home dental care for your pet, including daily tooth cleanings and special dental care diets and treats.
 There are several stages of periodontal disease.
-The first stages can be treated with cleanings, medications, and subgingival cleaning.
+The first stages can be treated with cleanings, medications, and scalings.
 At the later stages, surgery is necessary to treat the affected teeth.